Michael Cohen: Donald Trump 'Fixer' Faces Thursday Hearing After Pledging To Take 5th In Stormy Daniels Suit

 Cohen has admitted to sending a $130,000 payment to Daniels less than two weeks prior to the 2016 presidential election — a payment that was apparently intended to silence Daniels about a sexual encounter she had with Trump in 2006.

 Daniels is suing to be freed from the silence agreement she signed in exchange for the $130,000 payment.
-Her lawsuit is also connected to Cohen’s other legal cases because Cohen had sued the web site BuzzFeed for defamation after the site published the now-notorious “Steele Dossier,” the private intelligence file which described Cohen as a key player in the conspiracy between the Trump campaign and Russia.
+Her lawsuit is also connected to Cohen’s other legal cases because Cohen had sued the website BuzzFeed for defamation after the site published the now-notorious “Steele Dossier,” the private intelligence file which described Cohen as a key player in the conspiracy between the Trump campaign and Russia.
 But Daniels could have been compelled to testify and turn over documents in that lawsuit, documents that it now appears may incriminate Cohen — and even Trump.

 But Cohen has now dodged that scenario by dropping his lawsuit against BuzzFeed last week.